 IBS-C vs Motility Disorders: When Fiber Makes You Worse

-If you have chronic constipation and fiber makes your bloating and pain worse, you may have a motility disorder rather than standard IBS-C. Standard IBS…
+If you have chronic constipation and fiber makes your bloating and pain worse, you may have a motility disorder misdiagnosed as standard IBS-C. Standard IBS…

-If you have chronic constipation and fiber makes your bloating and pain worse, you may have a motility disorder rather than standard IBS-C. Standard IBS treatments often fail for motility issues because they don't address the underlying problem: your colon's ability to move waste effectively.
+If you have chronic constipation and fiber makes your bloating and pain worse, you may have a motility disorder instead of standard IBS-C. Standard IBS treatments often fail for motility issues because they don't address the underlying problem: your colon's ability to move waste effectively.

 Key distinction:

-• IBS-C often improves with soluble fiber, lifestyle changes, and standard medications
+• IBS-C often improves with soluble fiber, lifestyle changes, plus standard medications

 • Motility disorders (like colonic inertia) may worsen with fiber and need specific testing to diagnose